A characterization of finitely generated reflection subgroups of Coxeter groups orthogonal to a reflection: Introduction

+In this paper, we deal with a reflection subgroup $W^{\perp r}$ of a Coxeter group $W$ associated to a reflection $r$ in $W$, which is generated by all the reflections in $W$, except $r$ itself, that commute with $r$.
+Equivalently, $W^{\perp r}$ is generated by the reflections in $W$ having ($-1$)-eigenvectors which are orthogonal to that of $r$.
+The main result of this paper gives a characterization of the cases in which $W^{\perp r}$ is finitely generated (Theorem \ref{thm:condition_for_finite_generation_with_cycle} and Theorem \ref{thm:condition_for_finite_generation_without_cycle}).
+Our result shows that the cases in which $W$ is finitely generated but $W^{\perp r}$ is not finitely generated occupies a fairly large part of all the possible cases; hence even such a naturally introduced subgroup of a Coxeter group provides a large family of concrete examples for an important and interesting phenomenon in combinatorial group theory mentioned in the first paragraph.

+For the above reflection subgroups $W^{\perp r}$, it holds by definition that $W^{\perp r}$ is a subgroup of the centralizer $Z_W(r)$ of the reflection $r$ in $W$.
+The structure of $Z_W(r)$ was studied first by B.~Brink \cite{Bri} in a general setting, and then by R.~E.~Borcherds \cite{Bor}, by Brink and R.~B.~Howlett \cite{Bri-How_normal} and by the author of this paper \cite{Nui_centra} in general and more extended settings.
+(We notice that a partial result was presented earlier by Howlett \cite{How}.)
+Brink \cite{Bri} gave a semidirect product decomposition of $Z_W(r)$ and determined the structures of some, but not all, factors of $Z_W(r)$.
+In particular, Brink's result is not enough to determine the structure of the subgroup $W^{\perp r}$, or even the cardinality of the generating set of $W^{\perp r}$.
+On the other hand, the general results in the latter three papers \cite{Bor,Bri-How_normal,Nui_centra} (applied to this special case) determine the entire structure of $Z_W(r)$.
+In this paper, we study the detailed structure of $W^{\perp r}$ by using the result of \cite{Nui_centra}.

+This paper is organized as follows.
+In Section \ref{sec:preliminary}, we summarize some basic definitions and facts about graphs, groupoids (Section \ref{sec:preliminary_graph}) and Coxeter groups (Section \ref{sec:preliminary_Coxetergroup}).
+In Section \ref{sec:centralizer}, we describe the preceding results on the centralizers of reflections relevant to our argument in this paper, mainly based on the papers by Brink \cite{Bri} and the author \cite{Nui_centra}.
+In Section \ref{sec:characterization}, we first give the statement of the main theorem of this paper as well as its corollaries applied to some special cases (Section \ref{sec:characterization_theorems}), and then give a proof of the main theorem (Section \ref{sec:main_theorem_proof}).

-\textbf{Acknowledgement.} The author would like to express his deep gratitude to Professor Itaru Terada and to Professor Kazuhiko Koike for their precious advice and encouragement.
-Moreover, the author was supported by JSPS Research Fellowship throughout this research.
+\paragraph*{Acknowledgement.} The author would like to express his deep gratitude to Professor Itaru Terada and to Professor Kazuhiko Koike for their precious advice and encouragement.
+A large part of this work was done during the period when the author was supported by JSPS Research Fellowship (No.\ 16-10825).